populationgenomics/team-docs/storage_policies/README.md

 - **Access**: Same as the corresponding _main_ and _test_ buckets, with additional viewer permissions for humans.

   Files in this bucket can be viewed easily through URLs of the form `https://main-web.populationgenomics.org.au/<dataset>/filepath/example.html`, which serves the file at `gs://cpg-<dataset>-main-web/filepath/example.html`.
 Analogously, there's a `test-web.populationgenomics.org.au` domain for the `test-web` bucket.
-Access to this web server is controlled through the same access permissions group as the dataset buckets.
+Access to this web server is controlled through the `<dataset>-web-access@populationgenomics.org.au` group.

 ### release: `gs://cpg-<dataset>-release-requester-pays`